stfc/docker-and-gh-actions-for-ml/docs/1-creating-rest-api.md

 We're re-creating the `TextGenerator` instance every time anyone makes a request to the API, but if we look at the `src/distilgpt2_api/text_generation.py` file, we can see that this is loading the whole DistilGPT2 model in fresh each time.
 Now, pytorch does cache the model locally so that it doesn't have to download 350 MB each time, but it still takes a while to load the model into memory.
 We can fix this!

 We're going to create a new function, aptly called `get_model`.
 This model is going to going to be very simple - all it does is instantiate the `TextGenerator` class.
-The important thing is that we're going to decorate it with the [`functools.cache` decorator](https://docs.python.org/3/library/functools.html#functools.cache) - this caches the result of the function invocation so that when we run `get_model()` again, we don't actually re-instantiate the `TextGenerator` class - we return the already created instance.
+The important thing is that we're going to decorate it with the [`functools.cache` decorator](https://docs.python.org/3/library/functools.html#functools.cache){target="_blank" rel="noopener noreferrer"} - this caches the result of the function invocation so that when we run `get_model()` again, we don't actually re-instantiate the `TextGenerator` class - we return the already created instance.
 Here's what that looks like:

 !!! example "`src/distilgpt2_api/api.py`"
     ```python linenums="1" hl_lines="2 11-14 28"